nielsenjared/nielsenjared.github.io/content/blog/big-o-recursive-time-complexity/index.md

 We call `fibonot()` until the value of `n`  is less than or equal to 0, or equal to 1, then we return without a call.

-Have we seen this, or something like it, before?

-🤔

 Every invocation of `fibonot()` creates two _branches_ by calling itself twice.

 Our branches are creating a _tree_.